 Doing business in the travel world means dealing with professional terminology on a daily basis.
-Using something generic isn’t a high level „thing“.
+Using something generic isn’t a high-level „thing“.
 Excel is used by different business organization types, so it’s not good to use it since your travel business is unique.
-You have to have a place where you can track your reservations, passengers, travel services, commissions, margins, groups, etc. A tour operator system is an all in one solution and what Excel can do is only 10% of what a tour operator system has!
+You have to have a place where you can track your reservations, passengers, travel services, commissions, margins, groups, etc. A tour operator system is an all-in-one solution and what Excel can do is only 10% of what a tour operator system has!

 2. Time wasted in manual work

-Having an all in one solution helps you avoid manual work you invest each time you need to enter data for multiple worksheets and complex formulas.
+Having an all-in-one solution helps you avoid manual work you invest each time you need to enter data for multiple worksheets and complex formulas.
 The prices for your services are automatically calculated, the itineraries are automatically generated and an overview of the current financial status is accessible with just one mouse click (you can also manage security roles for different employees!).

 Let’s put it this way: You have 150 employees managing your travel business with Excel.
 With a tour operator system, you will have 75 employees doing the same amount of work.
-This is only to show you the idea of how this speeds up your work and empowers the efficiency.
+This is only to show you the idea of how this speeds up your work and empowers efficiency.
 In other words, the business operations module within the software improves both productivity and profitability.

 3. Complexity of usage

 Only basic tasks are familiar in Excel.
 More advanced features require time and experience to be properly mastered.
-An Excel spreadsheet is basically a blank slate which you can store financial figures on.
+An Excel spreadsheet is basically a blank slate on which you can store financial figures on.
 You need to type in every number one by one (or click copy-paste over and over again) and use different calculations to create the figures you want totally.
 An automated tour operator system takes the guesswork out because you don’t need formulas running through your head.

 4. Missing crucial reports

 A place where you can review all transactions that have been done or changed by your employees simply doesn’t exist!
 The profits, losses, margins, invoiced amounts, etc. are spread in hundreds of excel files, not giving you an overview of how your travel company is doing.
-With a tour operator system, it’s possible to get all reports out-of-the-box (manage money, budgets, free seats, track invoices and payments, customers, partners, suppliers, create and send documents, itineraries and monitor employees’ efficiency).
+With a tour operator system, it’s possible to get all reports out-of-the-box (manage money, budgets, free seats, track invoices and payments, customers, partners, suppliers, create and send documents, itineraries, and monitor employees’ efficiency).
 For example, how can you reward someone or see if the person is having problems doing their work if you don’t have an overview of what they do?
 You can’t.

 5. Ineffective organization

 Enter your information once and manage it all from one central place.
 No desktop files and no 3 different systems needed (one for back office, one for creating documents/invoices, one for online booking, etc.).
-Also, Excel doesn’t offer an easy conversion of your records to customer-facing forms (for example by sending an email, or printing a vendor invoice).
+Also, Excel doesn’t offer an easy conversion of your records to customer-facing forms (for example by sending an email or printing a vendor invoice).